pierrenoel/POO-Briefing/09.Polymorphism/readme.md

 }
 ```

-## Let us create an interface for the roles class
+## An interface for the roles class

 ```php
 interface Role